matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 ?public_key=``public_key``.
 A JSON object will be returned.
 The invitation is valid if the object contains a key named ``valid`` which is ``true``.
 Otherwise, the invitation MUST be rejected.
-This request is idempotent, and may be retried by the homeserver.
+This request is idempotent and may be retried by the homeserver.

 If a homeserver is joining a room for the first time because of an ``m.room.third_party_invite``, the server which is already participating in the